 Logbook Search Service (ARIEL)#

 Every layer is designed to be facility-agnostic and extensible.
 Ingestion adapters, search modules, and enhancement stages are all registerable — you can implement your own and plug them into the full pipeline without modifying ARIEL’s source code.
-Out of the box, adapters are included for facilities such as ALS, JLab, and ORNL, and search strategies range from keyword lookup to a multi-step ReAct agent that chains searches autonomously.
+Out of the box, adapters are included for facilities such as ALS, JLab, and ORNL, and search strategies range from fast keyword lookup to embedding-based semantic similarity, with multi-step reasoning over results delegated to the Osprey agent layer.

-ARIEL data flow: facility logbooks are normalized through pluggable adapters into a shared PostgreSQL database, enhanced by modular processing stages, and queried through composable search modules and pipelines.#
+ARIEL data flow: facility logbooks are normalized through pluggable adapters into a shared PostgreSQL database, enhanced by modular processing stages, and queried through composable search modules.#

 Prerequisites